 Pursuing a Well-Balanced Collection

 Opinions differ, but many folks tend to agree with the belief that collecting Black Americana can comprise a wide variety of items.
 A well-balanced collection would show the both the bad and good, painful and positive to be complete.

-However, what individuals choose to collect is a very personal choice.
-The folks that only shop for more offensive representations of black culture often want them based on the novelty and collectible nature of the objects, since some of them can be very valuable, not necessarily disrespect for others.
+What individuals choose to collect is a very personal choice.
+The folks that only shop for more offensive representations of black culture often want them based on the novelty and collectible nature of the objects, since some of them can be valuable, not necessarily disrespect for others.